epigen/CellWhisperer/hosting/cemm/README.md

 This folder contains the configuration necessary for deploying CellWhisperer on CeMM infrastructure.
 Upon changes/deployment, it is recommended that you cycle the cellwhisperer containers by running `./cellwhisperer_cycle.sh`.
 This will ensure that the network is set up correctly and that the container environment is kept clean.
+Additionally, it is required to rebuild the image using `docker compose build`

 Alternatively you can consult that same file to determine which commands to run.